therapyaroha/therapyaroha.github.io/_posts/2020-07-03-wellbeing-wellington-new-zealand.md

 <p>In addition to counselling services, consulting in wellbeing utilising the research base of Positive Psychology is available with Aroha Therapy.</p>

 <p>Positive Psychology is a 21st Century approach to mental health which emphasises what is required for good mental health.
-This approach is in contrast to the traditional medical pathology model of earlier Psychology.</p>
+This approach is in contrast to the traditional medical pathology model of earlier psychological approaches.</p>

 <h2>Wellbeing Training Services</h2>